TattooMate

 Agreement on the processing of personal data pursuant to Art.
 28 GDPR.

-1. Subject and duration
+1. Subject matter and duration

-2. Nature and purpose of processing
+2. Type and purpose of processing

 3. Categories of data subjects

-4. Categories of personal data
+4. Types of personal data

 5. Responsibility